THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Suddenly you are trapped in a job you don’t like because you need the income to pay your bills.

-With a values based budget, you take time to reflect on what matters most to you.
+With this budgeting method, you reflect on what matters most to you.

 What do you want out of life?
 What makes you happy?

 You then create a budget based on these things.